Find meanings to words you’re unfamiliar with.

 Cynthia has worked in non-profit management for over 15 years, and previously was General Manager and Vice President of a financial research firm.
 Cynthia’s mother, Eileene, suffers from Meniere’s Disease.
 Cynthia enjoys hiking, reading, and volunteering with local animal welfare organizations.
 She and her husband, Tod, are the proud caretakers of two cats and their loyal pooch, Fionn MacCool.

 Michelle has worked in the nonprofit world for the past decade, contributing to the success of organizations big and small.
-As a life-long Portlander, she is very proud of the high level of philanthropy found here.
+As a lifelong Portlander, she is very proud of the high level of philanthropy found here.
 “I am not a person that can sit by and hope someone else steps up and tackles a problem.
 My passion has led me to a gratifying career and collaboration with many diverse people.”
 In her free time, Michelle plays indoor soccer with her husband, avidly reads murder mysteries, and spends as much time with her teens as they will allow.

-Peter joined VeDA in June of 2020.
-His background in nonprofit communications includes managing print and digital communications for the Oregon Association of Nurseries and Tuality Healthcare.
-Peter curates the educational library and all communications that share VeDA’s mission and raise awareness about vestibular disorders.
-This position was made possible through a three-year grant from the M. J. Murdock Charitable Trust.
+Peter joined VeDA in June, 2020.
+He has worked in nonprofit communications for more than 20 years.
+At VeDA, he curates the educational library and manages all print and digital channels that share VeDA’s mission and raise awareness about vestibular disorders.
+His position was made possible through a three-year grant from the M. J. Murdock Charitable Trust.